tfcporciuncula/easy-library/README.md

 And I added [RESTMock](https://github.com/andrzejchm/RESTMock) for the mock API.

+## Architecture

+It's a simple MVVM with the new [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) and no [Data Binding](https://developer.android.com/topic/libraries/data-binding).

+There's no state in the view (except for some disposables) or any other dependency besides the ViewModel.
+Android's standard way of injecting the ViewModel into the Activity is already pretty good, so I'm sticking to it instead of using Dagger.
+However, the ViewModel has its own dependencies, and Dagger provides those.
+The nice thing about providing the ViewModel dependencies through Dagger (besides all the good things dependency injection brings) is that once we want to test the ViewModel, we can simply switch the dependencies for mocks and test the ViewModel in isolation.

 ## Data Flow

 All my decisions towards how to handle the data were made based on my needs and opinion as an user: